sql-machine-learning/elasticdl/docs/designs/elasticdl_operator.md

 We have to write extra scripts to monitor the pods' status and clean pods when a job completes.

 - Product compatibility.
-Current products have deployed many operators of [Kubeflow](https://www.kubeflow.org/), such as TF operator and PyTorch operator.
+Current products have deployed some operators of [Kubeflow](https://www.kubeflow.org/), such as TF operator and PyTorch operator.
-There are many development works on supporting [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), including dashboard, command-line tool, and controllers with rich monitoring functions.
+There are many existing works on supporting [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), including dashboard, command-line tool, and controllers with rich monitoring functions.
 It's better to reuse the work.